jain-shantanu/DIRECD_soft/source/FAQ.rst

         1. Enable the "Overwrite Raw fits" option to force redownload

         2. Check that all files have consistent metadata

-        3. Verify the files are complete SDO/AIA Level 1 data

         In case of a specific error, please reach out to us.